A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy Development

-All the coders were provided a form to record their results of each step.
+All the coders were provided with a form to record their results of each step.
 The form was pre-filled with 149 statements extracted from the GDPR and 63 statements from the ISO/IEC 29100 privacy framework.
 If a coder considers a statement as a privacy requirement, they need to identify the relevant components and structure it following the privacy requirement patterns above.
 Otherwise, they leave it blank.
 Initially, the three coders each respectively identified 100, 95 and 97 requirements from GDPR, and 36, 36 and 37 requirements from ISO/IEC 29100.

-Since the requirements identified by the coders could be different, we used the Kappa statistic (also known as Kappa coefficient) to measure the inter-rater reliability between the coders \cite{Viera2005}.
+Since the requirements identified by the coders could be different, we used the Kappa statistic (also known as Kappa coefficient) to measure the IRR between the coders \cite{Viera2005}.
 The Kappa statistic ranges from -1 to 1, where 1 is perfect agreement and -1 is strong disagreement \cite{Viera2005}.
 There are several types of the Kappa statistics which suit different study settings \cite{Hallgren}.
 For this study, the Fleiss' Kappa was used as we had three coders coding the same datasets \cite{Fleiss1971}.
 The Kappa values were 0.8025 for GDPR and 0.7182 for ISO/IEC 29100, suggesting a substantial agreement level amongst all the coders \cite{Landis1977}.
 All the coders agreed that there were 43 and 20 statements from the GDPR and ISO/IEC 29100 respectively that are not privacy requirements.
-There were 20 GRPR statements (and 13 for ISO/IEC 29100) that the coders did not agree upon.
-Hence, a meeting session was hold between the coders to discuss and resolve disagreements.
-Finally, a total of 149 privacy requirements (116 from GDPR and 33 from ISO/IEC 29100) were obtained in this step.
+There were 20 GDPR statements (and 13 for ISO/IEC 29100) that the coders did not agree upon.
+Hence, a meeting session was held between the coders to discuss and resolve disagreements.